1993 World Series: Game 1

 The Series' first game sent two staff aces—Curt Schilling for Philadelphia and Juan Guzman for Toronto—against one another.
 The result was less than a pitcher's duel, however, as both teams scored early and often.
 The Philles struck first in the top of the first on RBI singles by John Kruk and Darren Daulton aided by two walks.
 In the bottom of the second, after two singles and a wild pitch, Paul Molitor's single and Tony Fernandez's groundout scored a run each to tie the game.
-The Phillies took a 3–2 lead in the third when Mariano Duncan hit a leadoff single, stole second and scored on Kruk's single, but the Blue Jays tied the game in the bottom half when Devon White reached third on left fielder's Milt Thompson's error and scored on Joe Carter's sacrifice fly.
+The Phillies took a 3–2 lead in the third inning when Mariano Duncan hit a leadoff single, stole second and scored on Kruk's single, but the Blue Jays tied the game in the bottom half of the inning when Devon White reached third base on left fielder's Milt Thompson's error and scored on Joe Carter's sacrifice fly.
 The Phillies retook the lead in the fifth inning when Duncan tripled with one out and scored on a wild pitch, but White hit a home run to tie the game in the bottom of the inning.
-The next inning, John Olerud hit a home run of his own to put Toronto on top 5–4.
+The next inning, John Olerud hit a home run to put Toronto on top 5–4.
 In the seventh, after two one-out singles, Schilling was relieved by David West, who allowed an RBI double to White and two-run double to Roberto Alomar to pad Toronto's lead to 8–4.
 The Phillies got a run in the ninth when Kruk hit a leadoff single, moved to second on an error and scored on Jim Eisenreich's two-out single, but Duane Ward got Ricky Jordan to fly out to end the game as Toronto won 8–5.
 Al Leiter pitched 2 2/3 innings—in relief of an erratic Juan Guzman, who walked four in just five innings—for his first World Series win.
 Kruk had three hits for Philadelphia.
 Alomar made an amazing diving catch on a Lenny Dykstra looper behind first in the top of the fifth.